-You should not run multiple different Ceph demons on the same host, but for the sake of simplicity, we'll only use 3 VMs for the whole cluster.
+You should not run multiple different Ceph demons on the same host, but for the sake of simplicity, we’ll only use 3 virtual machines for the whole cluster.

 In the case of OSDs, you can run multiple of them on the same host, but using the same storage drive for multiple instances is a bad idea as the disk’s I/O speed might limit the OSD daemons’ performance.

 For this tutorial, I’ve created 4 EC2 machines in AWS: 3 for Ceph itself and 1 admin node.
 For ceph-deploy to work, the admin node requires passwordless SSH access to the nodes and that SSH user has to have passwordless sudo privileges.

 In my case, as all machines are in the same subnet on AWS, connectivity between them is not an issue.
 However, in other cases editing the hosts file might be necessary to ensure proper connection.

 Depending on where you deploy Ceph security groups, firewall settings or other resources have to be adjusted to open these ports